jrwalk/jrwalk.github.io/_posts/2014-09-01-imodeconfinement.md

 title: I-Mode Energy Confinement Modeling (doctoral thesis)
 layout: post
 permalink: /pages/projects/imode-confinement
+description: "Doctoral thesis work on I-mode energy confinement modeling"
 ---

 The I-mode is a promising new operating regime for tokamak fusion reactor designs.
 As a component of my thesis research, I developed the first comprehensive study of the [pedestal structure in I-mode](/pages/projects/imode-pedestal), using a series of dedicated experiments on MIT’s Alcator C-Mod tokamak.
 In conjunction with this, my thesis work included an examination of the impact of the pedestal on global energy confinement in I-mode - the understanding of which is essential for extrapolating the regime to reactor-scale tokamaks.

 The I-mode' strong temperature pedestal supports very high core temperatures relative to comparable H-modes, such that at moderate densities the I-mode can attain competitive core pressure (thus fusion power density) despite the relaxed, [naturally-stable](/pages/projects/imode-stability) pedestal.

 However, due to the markedly different physics governing the temperature pedestal and energy confinement in I-mode, previously-established empirical trends for energy confinement time in L-mode and H-mode (termed the ITER89 and ITER98 scalings, respectively) must be supplemented with a new scaling for I-mode confinement.
 These empirical scalings take the form of a power law based on a number of engineering parameters, in the form